I am sharing my experience with Anterior Cervical Disk Fusion surgery and why you should follow your doctor's advice and

 ACDF is Used to Correct Narrowing, Compression, Herniation, and Radiculopathy of the Cervical Spine

-An MRI is used to make the final diagnosis for the aforementioned conditions and to confirm the need for surgery.
-Once under general anesthesia, a small 1-2 inch incision is made in the front of the neck and the damaged disks are carefully removed and replaced by either a neurosurgeon or an orthopedic surgeon; (or in my case, a team consisting of both).
-Using various types of materials; mine being a special glue consisting of finely ground cadaver bone (allograft), that allows regeneration and formation of new bone that then completes the fusion and makes it stable.
-Interbody spacers are also used.
-The vertebrae are also held together with cages and screws, like the model shown below and as you can see in my x-ray images.
+An MRI is used to make the final diagnosis and confirm the need for surgery.
+Once under general anesthesia, a 1-2 inch incision is made in the front of the neck.
+The damaged disks are removed and replaced by a neuro or orthopedic surgeon. (or in my case, a team consisting of both) Various materials (mine a special glue comprised of finely ground cadaver bone; allograft), allow regeneration and formation of new bone.
+The process completes the fusion and makes it stable along with interbody spacers.
+The vertebrae are held together with cages and screws, like the model shown below and in my x-ray images.

 My Recovery Experience